EpiGardenia/CS193P_2020Spring/Projects/Assignments/Assignment4_EmojiArt/README.md

 9. If there is no selection at the time of  a pinch, the entire document should be scaled.

 ### Solution
+Add new updating/ended to listen in zoomGesture, depending on if selectedEmoji array is empty

 ## Required Task 10 -- Delete